rubocop/ruby-style-guide/README.md

     hash = { one: 1, two: 2, three: 3 }
     ```

-* Avoid the use of mutable object as hash keys.
+* Avoid the use of mutable objects as hash keys.
-* Use the new 1.9 literal hash syntax in preference to the hashrocket
+* The new hash literal syntax is preferred in Ruby 1.9 when your hash keys are symbols.
-syntax.

     ```Ruby
     # bad